onsi/ginkgo/index.md

 - `--slowSpecThreshold=TIME_IN_SECONDS`

     By default, Ginkgo's default reporter will flag tests that take longer than 5 seconds to run -- this does not fail the suite, it simply notifies you of slow running specs.
 You can change this threshold using this flag.

-- `-untilItFails`

-    If set to `true`, Ginkgo will keep running your tests until a failure occurs.
-This can be useful to help suss out race conditions or flakey tests.

 ### Watching For Changes